KAYAMAc/tui/README.md

 - Make sure your Kubernetes user/service account has the necessary permissions:
   - `get` permission on namespaces
   - `list` and `get` permissions on pods, services, deployments, configmaps, secrets
+  - Additional permissions for operations you want to perform (e.g., `delete`, `patch`, `update`)

+### Operation Failures
+- Verify you have the necessary RBAC permissions for the specific operation
+- Check that the resource still exists (it might have been deleted by another process)
+- Ensure the cluster is accessible and responsive

 ## Features in Detail